toddoplusapp/toddoplusapp.github.io/README.md

 # Toddo+ Terms and Conditions
 Last updated: August 26, 2026

-These Terms and Conditions (“Terms”) govern your use of the Toddo+ mobile application (“App”), provided by [Your legal name] (“we,” “us,” or “our”).
+These Terms and Conditions (“Terms”) govern your use of the Toddo+ mobile application (“App”), provided by Luiz Felipe de Jesus Falcao (“we,” “us,” or “our”).
 By downloading, installing, or using the App, you agree to these Terms.
 If you do not agree, do not use the App.

 1. The App
 Toddo+ is a personal list and reminder app.
 You can create lists, check items off, set reminders, and optionally repeat lists.